Roberto Clemente Jr.

-Roberto Clemente Zabala (born August 17, 1965), better known as Roberto Clemente Jr., is a baseball broadcaster and former professional baseball player from San Juan, Puerto Rico.
-He was born in the Santurce barrio.
+Roberto Clemente Zabala (born August 17, 1965), better known as Roberto Clemente Jr., is a Puerto Rican baseball broadcaster and former professional baseball player.

 His father and namesake Roberto Clemente was the first Latin American player to compile 3,000 hits in Major League Baseball history.
 His mother Vera Clemente hosted a telethon in Puerto Rico in order to raise funds for the Ciudad Roberto Clemente, a sporting complex located in Carolina, Puerto Rico.